Welcome to the Fund for Investigative Journalism’s online portal to apply for grants and fellowships for investigative projects.

 Basic information and requirements

-• To be considered, foreign-based story proposals must come from US-based reporters or have a strong US angle involving American citizens, government, or business; all stories must be published in English, in a media outlet in the United States.
+- To be considered, foreign-based story proposals must come from U.S.-based reporters or have a strong U.S. angle involving American citizens, government or business; all stories must be published in English, in a media outlet in the United States.

-• All information contained in an application is held strictly confidential by the Fund's board and staff, is shared with no one outside of the organization, and is used solely for the purpose of making a grant decision.
+- All information contained in an application is held strictly confidential by the Fund's board and staff, is shared with no one outside of the organization, and is used solely for the purpose of making a grant decision.

-• The Fund has a quarterly grantmaking cycle for proposals for investigative stories on any topic.
+- Regular grants and seed grants are made three times each year, in the spring, summer and fall.
 Deadlines are posted on our website.
 Applicants receive a decision about six weeks after the deadline for proposals.

 Key information to include in the proposal The Fund’s Board of Directors reviews every grant application carefully and votes on which to approve.
 The narrative proposal in the grant application should answer five key questions clearly and directly:

-1. What makes this an investigative journalism project?
-(Explain what wrongdoing it would uncover in the public or private sector that has been previously hidden or unknown.)
+- What makes this an investigative journalism project?
+(Explain what wrongdoing it would uncover in the public or private sector that has been previously hidden or unknown, and explain what parties or systems your reporting will investigate as accountable for the wrongdoing.)

-4. What will you uncover that’s new?
+- What will you uncover that’s new?
 (Distinguish what new information your investigation would uncover or expose, as opposed to what information you’ll report on that’s already public.)

-5. Why are you uniquely suited to do this?
+- Why are you uniquely suited to do this?
 (Share any experience you have covering the relevant field or issues, or what background you have that qualifies you for this investigative journalism project.)

 Budget guidelines

-• Your estimated budget should itemize expenses of reporting such as travel, document fees, equipment rentals (not purchase), and small stipends.
-The budget should be specific and detailed.
+- Your estimated budget should itemize expenses of reporting such as travel, document fees, equipment rentals (not purchase) and the reporter’s time.

-• Grants will not cover expenses such as office space rental, office supplies, and equipment purchase.
+- Grants will not cover expenses such as office space rental, office supplies and equipment purchase.

 Thank you for your interest in applying for a grant from the Fund for Investigative Journalism.
 This application is for seed funding to cover the expenses of preliminary reporting, such as open-records requests and initial reporting trips.
 If you want to apply for a regular grant, with a full investigative story proposal, please use the form for regular grants.